 A recent breakthrough \cite{DNS19} connected the Fokker-Planck equation \eqref{eq:MVHLinFP} to the supercooled Stefan problem, and as a byproduct the uniqueness of the physical solution is proved in the presence of blow-ups.
-See also \cite{BS20, CSS20, LS18} for related development. \item $f(x) = \alpha \log (1-x)$, $\alpha > 0$: The equation \eqref{eq:MVHG} specializes to
+See also \cite{BS20, CSS20, LS18} for related developments. \item $f(x) = \alpha \ln (1-x)$, $\alpha > 0$: The equation \eqref{eq:MVHG} specializes to

 Similar to \cite{HLS19}, this model was proposed in \cite{NS19} to study the systemic risk of default financial networks.
-The nonlinearity of `$\log$' comes from the assumption that after $k$ banks default at time $t$, the value of each remaining bank is reduced by a factor of $\left(1 - \frac{k}{\# \mbox{ banks at time } t-}\right)^{-\alpha}$.
+The nonlinearity of `$\ln$' comes from the assumption that after $k$ banks default at time $t$, the value of each remaining bank is reduced by a factor of $\left(1 - \frac{k}{\# \mbox{ banks at time } t-}\right)^{-\alpha}$.
 Such a phenomenon is called a default cascade.
-By letting $q(t, \cdot)$ be the sub-probability density of $X(t) 1_{\{\tau >t\}}$ and $\lambda(t): = \partial_t \log \mathbb{P}(\tau > t)$, the corresponding Fokker-Planck equation is non-local:
+By letting $q(t, \cdot)$ be the sub-probability density of $X(t) 1_{\{\tau >t\}}$ and $\lambda(t): = \partial_t \ln \mathbb{P}(\tau > t)$, the corresponding Fokker-Planck equation is non-local: